 After founding TWCG and AJP, we folded two existing, successful projects into AJP: the El Hato Literacy Center and the Garden of Hope.
 These two projects had already been helping innumerable children in El Hato and Jocotenango but were in danger of losing their funding and managerial support.
 Under TWCG/AJP, they had new life!

-The pandemic has been a huge calamity for Guatemala.
+The pandemic was a huge calamity for Guatemala.
 Businesses closed; the international airport closed; tourists stopped visiting; and public schools closed.
-This made it exceptionally difficult to run our programs.
-For example, we were no longer allowed to use school grounds to run our tutoring and homework help programs.
-When the return to normalcy still did not arrive in 2021, we realized we couldn't wait anymore for schools to open.
+Most of those things gradually returned to normal, but the school in El Hato didn't open again until the very end of 2022.
+This made it exceptionally difficult to run our programs during the pandemic.
+For example, we were no longer allowed to use school grounds to run our tutoring program, as they were closed.
+When the return to normalcy still did not arrive in early 2021, we realized we couldn't wait anymore for the school to open.
 We teamed up with two other NGO's, Las Manos de Christine and SERNiña, to rent a house in El Hato for running programs that were in greater demand than ever.
-This year, 2021, we have been providing tutoring services to many students in El Hato.
-Schools still haven't opened and the children are just given work packets to do at home.
-Our tutoring help is indispensable for these students.
+Since then, we have been providing tutoring services to many students in El Hato and this tutoring has been indispensable for these students.
+In late 2022 we felt we needed even more space to provide our literacy programs to even more children, and so, starting in early 2023, we moved to another house dedicated completely to the El Hato Literacy Center.
+There we provide a wide range of free services, including tutoring, internet and computer access, and library lending.

 For years, the Garden of Hope resided in borrowed space on a coffee plantation in Jocotenango.
 Unfortunately, in 2020, the owners of the plantation could no longer support the Garden of Hope, as they needed the space for their own expansion plans.
-And so we embarked on a search for a new home and, at the same time, started a fundraiser to pay for the move.
+And so we embarked on a search for a new home and, at the same time, started an ambitious fundraiser to pay for the move.
 Both efforts achieved their goals!
-After considering many options, we decided to relocate the Garden of Hope to the property behind the El Hato house that we are renting.
-And the fundraising campaign exceeded its goal!
-We will now be able to build a new garden and start up our programs once again!
-We are thrilled that we will be able to help families in El Hato learn about the environment, nutrition, gardening and growing their own food.
+(In fact, the fundraising campaign exceeded its goal!)
+After considering many options, we decided to relocate the Garden of Hope to El Hato.
+The funds enabled us to build a new garden and start up our programs once again!
+We are thrilled that we are now helping families in El Hato learn about the environment, nutrition, healthy cooking and growing their own food.

 We hope that you, like us, will be inspired to help in our mission to make this world a better place, one step at a time.